Team-Zero-G/ImageFudge/README.rst

 Image Fudge README
 ******************

-Image Fudge is a side project being mob-programmed by willpatterson, konstantinfarrell and ssean1.
+Image Fudge is a mob-programmed image glitching library by willpatterson, konstantinfarrell and ssean1.